trenskow/TWLAPI/README.md

       - [Response](#response-5)
         * [Errors](#errors-5)

-# Communication
+# Protocol

-The API is a REST API and therefore all methods are performed using HTTP requests - where JSON is the exchanged data format.
+The API is a REST API and therefore all methods are performed using the HTTP protocol - where JSON is the default exchanged data format.

 This is an example of a simple user creation requests.